zendframework/zendframework/README.md

     key ("info") instead of the key standardized upon in ZF2 ("extra").
   - Simple formatter now defaults to JSON-encoding for array and object serialization (prevents issues with some writers.)
+- Zend\Mvc
+  - Fixes an issue in the ViewHelperManagerFactory whereby a condition was testing against an uninitialized value.
+  - Added zend-console to composer.json dependencies.

 More than XX pull requests for a variety of features and bugfixes were handled since RC6, as well as almost XX documentation changes!